* This is the Professional Version. *

 Responders should receive maintenance therapy.

-Patients without fistulas or abscesses but with significant pain, tenderness, fever, or vomiting, or those who have not responded to treatment for mild disease, require corticosteroids, either oral or parenteral, depending on severity of symptoms and frequency of vomiting.
+Patients without fistulas or abscesses but with significant pain, tenderness, fever, or vomiting, or those who have not responded to treatment for mild disease, often have rapid relief of symptoms when given corticosteroids, either oral or parenteral.
 Oral prednisone or prednisolone may act more rapidly and reliably than oral budesonide, but budesonide has somewhat fewer adverse effects and is considered the corticosteroid of choice in many centers, especially in Europe.

 Obstruction is managed initially with nasogastric suction and IV fluids.
-Obstruction due to uncomplicated Crohn disease should resolve within a few days and therefore does not require parenteral nutrition; absence of prompt response indicates a complication or another etiology and demands immediate surgery.
+Obstruction due to uncomplicated Crohn disease should resolve within a few days and therefore does not require either specific anti-inflammatory therapy or parenteral nutrition; absence of prompt response, however, indicates a complication or another etiology and requires immediate surgery.

-Fistulas are treated initially with metronidazole and ciprofloxacin.
+Perianal fistulas are treated initially with metronidazole and ciprofloxacin.
 Patients who do not respond in 3 to 4 wk may receive an immunomodulator (eg, azathioprine, 6-mercaptopurine), with or without an induction regimen of infliximab or adalimumab for more rapid response.
 Anti-TNF therapy (infliximab or adalimumab) can also be used alone.
-Cyclosporine is an alternative, but fistulas often relapse after treatment.
+Cyclosporine or tacrolimus are alternatives, but fistulas often relapse after treatment.

 Severe refractory perianal fistulas may require temporary diverting colostomy but almost invariably recur after reconnection; hence, diversion is more appropriately considered a preparation for definitive surgery or at best an adjunct to infliximab or adalimumab rather than a primary treatment.

-Patients who require only 5-ASA or an antibiotic to achieve remission can be maintained on that drug.
-Patients requiring acute treatment with corticosteroids or anti-TNF agents typically require azathioprine, 6-mercaptopurine, methotrexate, or anti-TNF therapy for maintenance.
+Patients who require only 5-ASA or an antibiotic to achieve remission of Crohn disease can be maintained on that drug.
+Patients requiring acute treatment with corticosteroids or anti-TNF agents typically require azathioprine, 6-mercaptopurine, methotrexate, anti-TNF therapy, or combination therapy for maintenance.
 Many if not most patients brought into remission with an anti-TNF will require escalation of the dose or shortening of the treatment intervals within a year or two.
 Systemically active corticosteroids are neither safe nor effective for long-term maintenance, although budesonide has been shown to delay relapse with fewer adverse effects.
 Patients who respond to anti-TNF therapy for acute disease but who are not well maintained on antimetabolites may stay in remission with repeat doses of anti-TNF agents.

 Monitoring during remission can be done by following symptoms and doing blood tests and does not require routine x-rays or colonoscopy (other than regular surveillance for dysplasia after 7 to 8 yr of disease).